charlielobster/CUDA_NekRS/README.md

     There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numbers on given machine.
 The CUDA Version refers to the driver software you have running on a particular GPU device.
 Your CUDA Toolkit Version determines what hardware architectures a codebase on your machine can target, which are not necessarily just for your own.

     Apparently, parts of the NekRS codebase target the compute-70 (CUDA Version 7) architecture.
-Hypre's installation instructions says it can't be used above Cuda Toolkit 11.8.
-There are parts of the code that reference some artifacts not found in later versions of CUDA.
-There are also parts that have set the C++ standard to 11 for some nvcc compilations and other flags, such as the OCCA environment flags, that are empty, but could be defined to work in new ways during a future nekRS build.
-However, the lowest the Version 13 Toolkit will go down to is CUDA Version 7.5.
-So, we need a CUDA Toolkit Version below 13 to successfully build NekRS if we are trying to minimize changes to the code.
+Hypre's installation instructions says it can't be used above Cuda Toolkit 11.8 and there are portions of the code that reference some artifacts not found in later versions of CUDA.
+There are also parts of the NekRS build that use flags which set the C++ standard to 11, and other flags, such as the OCCA environment flags, that are empty, but could be defined to work in new ways during a future nekRS run.
+However, the main point is that the lowest the Version 13 Toolkit will build for is CUDA Version 7.5, so we need a CUDA Toolkit Version below 13 to successfully build NekRS, assuming we want to minimize changes to the code.
 So CUDA Toolkit 12.8 is a critical choice.

 2) In a terminal, type: